More Detail About B4NTR

 - A minimum of 50% of properties in each parish will need to agree to an expression of interest form – THIS IS NOT A CONTRACT AND BARN WOULD ONLY CHARGE ANYTHING ONCE YOU HAVE TAKEN UP SERVICE.

 - Typically for a B4RN project we would need to raise funds to build the network.
 This is done mostly by individuals buying shares in B4RN.
 Though in our case Ray Wind Funds are hoping to help us initiate the project.
-Although the total cost of the network won’t be known until the route has been fully designed, which in turn is dependent upon which landowners give permission to cross their land.
+Also Goverment vouchers may well pay for a signifigant part of the route though at the time of writing this is all in it’s infancy.
+Although the total cost of the network won’t be known until the route has been fully designed, which in turn is dependent upon which landowners giving permission to cross their land.

 Phase Two – Planning the Route